 BigCommerce has built-in blogging opportunities.
 Blogs are some of the most useful features that you can add to your eCommerce store because they allow you to expand your reach.
 With a blog, you can discuss your brand, and you can even take advantage of SEO to improve your search results.
 You will be able to get more customers by creating “How-To” guides and Q&A’s.

 While Magento 2 does not have built-in blogging solutions, there are plenty of add-ons that you can install to create blogs.
 You can host them with your online store.

-Magento 2 takes the lead with email marketing.
+Magento 2 takes the lead in email marketing.
 The company allows you to install add-ons that will connect you with newsletter services.
 Their add-ons will enable you to manage your subscribers, send welcome emails, more.
 If you have an existing mailing service, you can also connect this to one of your addons.

-Magento vs. BigCommerce: Usage Prospects
+Magento 2 vs. Bigcommerce: Usage Prospects

-Magento 2 clients
+Magento 2 Clients

 Magento 2 currently hosts around 0.1% of the top 100 000 sites around the world, 0.3% of the top million, and 0.2% of the entire internet.
 The number of eCommerce stores being hosted by Magento 2 appears to be increasing among the top 100 000 and top 1 million.

 Not only this, but there are reportedly about 11 500 physical businesses that use Magento for the online store in the United States, which is followed by just over 1 thousand companies in the Netherlands and the United Kingdom.